-Lacerte brings more than 20 years of experience in public utility, regulatory and legislative practice to KUA.
-He previously served as an Attorney Advisor for the Federal Energy Regulatory Commission in Washington, D.C., and he was heavily involved in New Mexico’s consideration of electric utility and telecommunication deregulation in the mid to late 1990s.
+Grant Lacerte joined KUA in 2002 and brought more than 20 years of experience in public utility, regulatory and legislative practice to the utility.
+He previously served as an Attorney Advisor for the Federal Energy Regulatory Commission in Washington, D.C., and he was heavily involved in New Mexico’s consideration of electric utility and telecommunication deregulation in the mid to late 1990s

 Prior to joining KUA, Lacerte served as Vice President and General Counsel of Certa Data Corporation in Winter Haven, Fla., and before that, he served as Commissioner on the New Mexico Gaming Control Board as an appointee of Governor Gary Johnson.
 He also spent two years as the Executive Director and Assistant General Counsel for the New Mexico Industrial Energy Consumers.